 For the most part, all areas in the City of Redondo Beach (particularly those most susceptible to flooding) are well served by the existing local storm drainage network.
 The network is a cooperative, multi-jurisdictional system, partially maintained by the City of Redondo Beach Public Works Department and partially maintained by the Los Angeles County Department of Public Works Flood Control District.
 In general, the system is comprised of a series of catch basins and sumps (which either through gravity or forced pumping) direct excess runoff and storm water into the network of storm drain pipes located below the local streets.
-These pipes carry and discharge the water into the Dominguez Channel or into the Pacific Ocean through one of the thirteen local outfalls located along the southwestern shoreline of the City (located in the northwestern area of South Redondo Beach and including the various marinas located in the City) are protected from coastal flooding and damage related to storm-generated flooding by a large rock/stone material rip-rap breakwater wall.
+These pipes carry and discharge the water into the Dominguez Channel or into the Pacific Ocean through one of the thirteen local outfalls located along the southwestern shoreline of the City.
+In addition to the inland storm drainage system, the harbor and harbor basin area of the City (located in the northwestern area of South Redondo Beach and including the various marinas located in the City) are protected from coastal flooding and damage related to storm-generated flooding by a large rock/stone material rip-rap breakwater wall.